gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 7.6 supports compiling, testing and running on Java 19.

-#### Introduced strongly typed JVM test suites `dependencies` block
+#### Introduced strongly-typed `dependencies` block for JVM test suites

-The test suite `dependencies` block is now [strongly typed](https://en.wikipedia.org/wiki/Strong_and_weak_typing).
+The [JVM test suite](userguide/jvm_test_suite_plugin.html) `dependencies` block now uses a [strongly-typed API](dsl/org.gradle.api.plugins.jvm.JvmComponentDependencies.html).

-Previously, dependencies were only accepted as a generic `Object`, and in Kotlin DSL this made it harder to configure:
+Previously, dependencies were only accepted as an untyped `Object`, and this made it harder to configure a dependency in Java and the Kotlin DSL:

 ```kotlin
 testing {